qrtl/rpl-custom/stock_picking_partner_info/readme/DESCRIPTION.rst

 This module does the following:

-* Displays the partner address and phone in the transfer form.
+* Displays the partner address and phone in the transfer form for outgoing deliveries.